underwoodnoble/llm_codebase/README.md

 # Large Language Model Codebase
-This repository is a framework for beginners to dive in llm training, inference and evaluation.
+This repository is a framework for beginners to dive into llm training, inference and evaluation.
 The repository is based on huggingface transformers.

 ## Overview